cjloff/movie-app/README.md

-# movie-app
+# Movie app with filter
-#Movie Filter App using https://www.themoviedb.org/ api
+## Movie Filter App using https://www.themoviedb.org/ api

 This project uses the Vue.js CLI as a starting point, to get it up and running clone down and run the following commands: